acscc/acscc.github.io/index.md

 - **April 27<sup>th</sup> to May 1<sup>nd</sup> 2026**

 ## Applications:
-- Dates for Applications for the 2026 edition will be announced in early September.
+- Dates for Applications for the 2026 edition will be announced in early October.

 ## Contact